MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/restore-an-app.md

 search.app:
   - PowerApps
 ---
-# Restore a canvas app to a previous version in PowerApps
+# Restore a canvas app to a previous version in Power Apps
 This article shows you how to restore a canvas app to a previous version that was saved to the cloud from your Power Apps account.

 ## Restore an app from your account